backstage/backstage/docs/features/software-templates/writing-templates.md

 So in order to make working with repository providers easier, we've built a custom picker that can be used by overriding the `ui:field` option in the `uiSchema` for a `string` field.
-Instead of displaing a text input block it will render our custom component that we've built which makes it easy to select a repository provider, and insert a project or owner, and repository name.
+Instead of displaying a text input block it will render our custom component that we've built which makes it easy to select a repository provider, and insert a project or owner, and repository name.

-You can see it in the above full example which is a seperate step and it looks a little like this:
+You can see it in the above full example which is a separate step and it looks a little like this:

 ```yaml